-If bullying is suspected or reported, the incident will be taken seriously and dealt with promptly, and thoroughly.
+If bullying is suspected or reported the incident will be taken seriously and dealt with promptly, and thoroughly.
 In the first instance, we will aim to try to resolve the issue through working with both parties, but this will depend upon the nature of the bullying that has been reported, and the individual circumstances.

-All staff at TGGS are expected to reinforce the anti-bullying strategy and support the victims of bullying but we recognise that not all staff have the capacity to carry out an investigation speedily and thoroughly.
-Therefore, incidents will be followed up by the pastoral team.
-The person who has reported the incident may then be asked to make a statement to a trusted adult (usually a member of the pastoral team).
+The person who has reported the incident may then be asked to make a statement to a trusted adult (usually the Head of Year).
 The student will be asked to share any evidence that they have, for example, messages on social media.
 The Head of Year will then take statements from other witnesses as appropriate.

 The alleged perpetrator/s will also be asked about the incident, and they will be asked to write a statement.
 If they have any evidence, for example social media messages, they will be asked to provide that to the Head of Year.
-If there are any witnesses they will also be asked to provide the names of the students so that they can be interviewed.
+If there are any witness/s they will also be asked to provide the names of the students so that they can be interviewed.

 Form tutors and subject staff will be informed of the situation and asked to monitor the behaviour of the students involved.
 There may be a need for a risk assessment which will be shared with subject staff if appropriate.
 Parents will be informed and asked to cooperate with the school and avoid any contact with the alleged perpetrator/s.

 Each incident of actual or alleged bullying is unique both in its presentation and the impact that it will have upon individuals.
-Any suspected incidents of bullying when there is 'reasonable cause to suspect that a child is suffering or likely to suffer significant harm' must be addressed as a child protection concern and reported to the DSL and to the Local Authority Children's Social Care.
-The SENDCo will also be alerted if the bullying involves a student with SEND.
+Any suspected incidents of bullying when there is 'reasonable cause to suspect that a child is suffering or likely to suffer significant harm' must be addressed as a child protection concern and reported to the DSL and to the local authority children's social care.
+The SENDCO will also be alerted if the bullying involves a student with SEND.